yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 ### Experience Replay

 If you examine the code above, there is a comment called "Experience Replay".
 Let me explain what it does: It was found that approximation of Q-value using non-linear functions like neural network is not very stable.
 The most important trick to solve this problem is called **experience replay**.
 During the gameplay all the episode $$<s, a, r, s^'>$$ are stored in replay memory **D**.
 (I use Python function deque() to store it).
-When training the network, random minibatch from the replay memory are used instead of most recent transition, which will greatly improve the stability.
+When training the network, random mini-batches from the replay memory are used instead of most the recent transition, which will greatly improve the stability.

 I think that's it.
-I hope this small blog will help you to understand how DQN works.
+I hope this blog will help you to understand how DQN works.

 # FAQ